 Unfinished works linger in the back of your brain, slowly draining your energy.
 You feel anxious and guilty about them.

 Do whatever you need to finish.
 If you can’t let go, that’s a sign.
 Complete your piece somehow.
 You can’t query half a novel or publish half an article.

-Eliminate as many of the issues above as you can, or trash the piece and start fresh.
+Work on the issues above, or trash the piece and start fresh.